access-ci-org/ipf/FAQ.md

    * ```bash
      bash ~/ipf/bin/save_configs.sh
      ```
-1. Remove the install directory
+1. Remove the install directory and installer
    * ```bash
-     rm -rf ~/ipf
+     rm -rf ~/ipf install_ipf.sh
      ```
 1. Follow through the QUICKSTART guide again starting from the top

-### Can I configure multiple workflows of the same type?
+## Can I configure multiple workflows of the same type?
 Yes!
 The `configure_extmodules` script will look for config files matching the naming convention `configure_extmodules*.conf`.
 You can create multiple config files and a workflow definition will be created for each one.
 Just make sure that `RESOURCE_NAME` is unique in each config file.

-### How can I backup my workflow configs?
+## How can I backup my workflow configs?
 1. Backup workflow configs
    * ```bash
      bash ~/ipf/bin/save_configs.sh